 In fact, we think it’s time that you let go of the boring, uninspired annual report and set a new standard.
-We’ve rounded up a few of our favorite annual report examples and shared key takeaways you can apply to your nonprofit’s next annual report.
+We’ve rounded up a few of our favorite nonprofit annual report examples and shared key takeaways you can apply to your nonprofit’s next annual report.

-Let your photos shine
+Let your photos shine in your nonprofit reports

 Develop a summary of highlights